scylladb/scylladb/docs/using-scylla/cdc/cdc-preimages.rst

 Postimage rows
 --------------

 Postimage rows use the CDC value columns to show the state of each row affected by the write as it appears after the write is applied.
-To enable postimages pass the ``'postimage': true`` paramer to the ``cdc`` table option.
+To enable postimages pass the ``'postimage': true`` parameter to the ``cdc`` table option.

 Postimages only appear for rows that were modified using ``UPDATE`` or ``INSERT``.
 No postimages are generated for range deletes, partition deletes and, unlike preimages, for row deletes (there is no additional information that a postimage would give compared to the delta for row deletes).